satender346/python-docker-prometheus-alertmanager/README.md

 # python-docker-prometheus-alertmanager
 End to end automation to monitor application and send critical notification

-# python-docker-prometheus-alertmanager

-## Sample python code to monitor an application, export prometheus metric and send alerts using alertmanager in docker environment
+### Sample python code to monitor an application, export prometheus metric and send alerts using alertmanager in docker environment

 ### This sample code to check if http://www.example.com is running or not, and send an alert